imilkes/imilkes/README.md

 *There is always an echo in the akasha.
 Thanks to all because = spiritual evolution. *

 I am ilana, a fullstack product designer and tech-driven founder with +11 years of experience across industries like edTech, govtech, climate fintech, web3 and financial markets.
 I like building solutions that improve or disrupt (for the better) our societies and 'the collective', unleashing human potential at its full capacity.
 In this lifetime, I realized love is a quantum leap and everyone is interconnected.
-Our choices and intentions, while in system loops and parallel realities, are evolution opportunities for our souls to evolve and fulfill our soul agreements and life purposes.
+Our choices and intentions, while in system loops and parallel realities, are evolution opportunities for our souls to evolve and fulfill our agreements and life purposes.

-<b> 💎 Some lessons:</b>
+<b> 💎 Some lessons, mission accomplished:</b>

          🫀 💎 Spiritual integrity and actions are registered regardless of the system participants, the system intentions and the system 'state'.
          🔮 Your Life Review is your life review.
 People will misjudge you anyways.
 Be true to who you are and what you believe in.
          ✨ Information from Spirit is a gift.
 Knowing something and choosing love despite it all is not an act of self-sabotage or going backwards.
          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🫆 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
-         🔫 SPACE-SPACE and Time being relative, anchoring to spirit, true intentions and love becomes foundational.
+         🪞
-         🫀 The best leaders know how and when to follow.
-It's all an evolving spiritual process.
+         🫀 It's all an evolving spiritual process.
 Love guides, the roles evolves = the essence stays.
          🫀🫀 ACCESS ACCESS.
 It's All interconnected: Souls/Time/Spirit/Akasha.
 Some people answered calls from the past, some answer calls from the future.